Assign to Google Classroom

 It's pretty darn cute.
-And it is convincing.
-Penguins essentially talk to it, as if it is a potential mate for their chicks.
+And it is so convincing that penguins essentially talk to it, as if it is a potential mate for their young chicks.

 Emperor penguins are notoriously shy.
 When researchers approach, these penguins normally back away.
-Their heart rate speeds up.
-That's not what the scientists need.
-They want to check heart rate, health and other penguin parameters.
+Their heart rate goes up.
+That's not what the scientists need when they want to check heart rate, health and other penguin parameters.

-So international scientists and even filmmakers created a remote control rover.
-It's disguised as a chick.
-The rover will snuggle up to shy penguins in Adelie Land, Antarctica.
+So international scientists and even filmmakers, led by Yvon Le Maho of the University of Strasbourg in France, created a remote control rover.
+It's disguised as a chick to snuggle up to shy penguins in Adelie Land, Antarctica.
 That is where the 2005 documentary "March of the Penguins" was filmed.

 Researchers watched from more than 650 feet away.

-The first disguised version of the rover, made of fiberglass, scared the real birds.
+The first disguised version of the rover, made of fiberglass, didn't pass muster.
+It scared the real birds, Le Maho said.

-Researchers tried about five versions.
-Then l they hit upon the right one.
+Researchers tried about five versions until they hit upon the right one.
 It's covered in gray fur.
 It sports black arms, and has a black-and-white painted face and black beak.

 There's a reason scientists want to use rovers.
-Some researchers worry that just by coming close to some shy animals they change their behavior.
-That can change the results of their studies.
+Some, but not all, researchers worry that just by coming close to some shy animals they change their behavior and can taint the results of their studies, Le Maho said.